This page is available in 24 languages

 Both cities have upmarket shopping areas and plenty of nightlife, with a wide choice of restaurants, clubs and bars, cultural venues and sports clubs.
 Both are quite compact, so it's only a short ride from the city centre to the countryside.
 Located in the heart of Europe, several other European capitals are only a couple of hours away (Amsterdam, Paris, London).

 The EU also has several agencies and decentralised bodies based in different countries.
+Find out which ones are based in your country.

 Help to relocate